rolandyuwy/tp/docs/UserGuide.md

 * The search is case-insensitive (e.g `fish` will match `Fish`).
 * Only full words in description will be matched (e.g. `fis` will not match `fish`).
 * Food items with description matching at least one keyword (i.e `OR` search) will be returned (e.g. `fish` will return `Fish Cake`, `Tuna Fish`).
-* The description and tag can contain a maximum of 50 and 72 characters respectively, including whitespaces.
+* Each description and tag can contain a maximum of 50 and 72 characters respectively, including whitespaces.
 * The expiry date must be in the format of `DD-MM-YYYY` or `DD/MM/YYYY`.
 The year must be between 2020 and 2120, both inclusive.
 * The priority can either be `high`, `medium` or `low`.
 * The tag can contain `alphanumeric`, `whitespaces` and these special characters: `#$%&-()`.